Showing all 20 results

-Orissa, India.
+Odisha, India.
 Riots broke out in 2008 and many Christian churches were damaged.
 Two of them were Adventist churches.
-This one is the worst damaged but has never been rebuilt.
-The local members are clinging to faith and begging for prayer and a new church.
-We have a JFA Bible worker in the area doing the ground work but it’s a very poor community with most barely able to survive.
-But right now, with the church in this condition, it’s just a reminder of the violence that took place over a decade ago and we would like to help get it rebuilt for the surviving members and to be a beacon of light for the community.
+This one is the worst damaged and has never been rebuilt.
+The second is almost as damaged.
+The local members are clinging to faith and begging for prayer and new churches.
+We have a JFA Bible Worker in the area doing the ground work, but the communities are very poor with most barely able to survive.
+But right now, with the churches in this condition, it’s just a reminder of the violence that took place over a decade ago.
+We would like to help rebuild both churches for the surviving members and to be beacons of light for the community.

-Orissa, India.
-A major Typhoon came through and blew off the roofs of 9 churches.
+Odisha, India.
+A major Typhoon came through and blew off the roofs of 11 churches.
 Now they are semi-functional or completely non-functional depending on how much of the roof is still in tact.
 They desperately need our help as these churches service poor communities.

 Life Changing Stories